cabarius/ToyBox/ToyBox/ReadMe.md

 1. Important this mod is designed to be run at 1920x1080 or higher.
 1. Please set your resolution to at least 1920x1080
 1. Go to Settings tab on Unity Mod Manager to set your screen width to at least 1920 wide
+### Install & Setup (Rogue)
+1. Download the ToyBox mod file and unzip
+1. If the folder is not already named 0ToyBox0 please rename it to that Launch the game at least once
+1. Navigate to $(User)\AppData\LocalLow\Owlcat Games\WH 40000 RT\UnityModManager
+1. An example path is C:\Users\PC\AppData\LocalLow\Owlcat\WH 40000 RT\UnityModManager
+1. Copy 0ToyBox0 into the UnityModManagerFolder
+1. Launch Rogue Trader and you may need to hit ctrl+F10 to see the mod manager window
+1. Load a save or start a new game to get the most out of of the mod
+* Warning: This is an experimental preview of ToyBox for Rogue Trader Prelease.
+Save early and often.
+* Note: Not all features are functional at this time.
+The ToyBox team is working hard to get as much working as fast as possible

 ### Usage
 * **Bag of Tricks**: this is a collection of quality of life, quick cheats, settings, multipliers, etc from the awesome Kingmaker mod of the same name plus a bag or two of new tricks ^_^